thomas-brandstaetter/kernel-parrot/README.md

 # Known issues

 * There is a compile warning because the show param of DRIVER_ATTR is NULL.
 But this does not matter, since we use sysfs for writing only.
-* Documentation follow doxygen format, but for kernel modules it is adviced to use kernel doc format
+* Documentation follows doxygen format, but for kernel modules it is adviced to use kernel-doc format